awsdocs/amazon-comprehend-developer-guide/doc_source/API_EntityRecognizerAnnotations.md

 Required: Yes

  ** TestS3Uri **   <a name="comprehend-Type-EntityRecognizerAnnotations-TestS3Uri"></a>
-This specifies the Amazon S3 location where the test annotations for an entity recognizer are located\.
-The URI must be in the same AWS Region as the API endpoint that you are calling\.
+ Specifies the Amazon S3 location where the test annotations for an entity recognizer are located\.
+The URI must be in the same region as the API endpoint that you are calling\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Pattern: `s3://[a-z0-9][\.\-a-z0-9]{1,61}[a-z0-9](/.*)?`